danilenar/TaskManager/README.md

 ### tl;dr

 > Each state in machine state is related to a page.

-Each transition can be a user interaction (Button) or a transition (Promise resolved/rejected, timer).
+  - Each transition can be a user interaction (Button) or a transition (Promise resolved/rejected, timer).
 But must not be strictly related to the components.

+>  How to search for style

+  - The definitions scales down from container to contained components.

+>  And rules of style creation

+  - May seem obvious but mobile-first: media-queries are only used in @min-x form.

+  - Same-level definitions must be declared and adjusted Z-index.

+>  Start each finding in top-level.

+  - .

 ### States and pages